josephWaldron/josephWaldron/README.md

 **`Software Engineer`**

 Welcome to my GitHub profile!
-My name is Joseph Waldron, and I am a Full Stack Developer and Data Scientist currently finishing up my B.S at Kean University.
+My name is Joseph Waldron, and I am a Software Engineer currently finishing up my B.S at Kean University.
 With expertise in both development and data analysis, I am passionate about creating impactful solutions that solve complex problems.
 Through my projects, I aim to share my skills, knowledge, and ideas with the community.
 Thank you for visiting my profile, and please feel free to explore my repositories, and my [Portfolio][website].

    <p align="left">
       <a href="https://github.com/josephWaldron?tab=followers">